Saasmull/SaasmullStore/README.md

 # for Android-App; Java, XML

-More can you find in the Repositoory `SaasmullStore-App`.
+More can you find in the Repository `SaasmullStore-App`.
 You can view it [here](https://github.com/Saasmull/SaasmullStore-App).